 2001:

-hosted by Regis Philbin (appearing for the 13th time) and Kelly Ripa.
-Comedian Wayne Brady and
+hosted by Regis Philbin (appearing for the 13th time) and Kelly Ripa (for the first time).
+Comedian

-singers Aaron Carter, Charlotte Church and Mandy Moore appear as well at different locations on Disney property.
+Wayne Brady and singers Aaron Carter, Charlotte Church and Mandy Moore make guesr appearances.

 2005:

 The 22nd Annual Walt Disney World Christmas Parade, hosted by Regis Philbin and Kelly Ripa, airs on ABC-TV.
-Special guests include The Brian Setzer Orchestra, Raven, Diana Krall, Wayne Brady, and Kimberly Locke.
+Special guests include The Brian Setzer Orchestra, Raven, Diana Krall, Wayne Brady, Kimberly Locke and Julie Andrews.

 "Walt Disney World Resort: Plugged In," a weekly podcast, debuts.
 The podcast features behind-the-scenes tours of Disney's four Florida theme parks, celebrity interviews, news about upcoming events and conversations with Walt Disney Imagineers.